 The following story originally ran on LDS Living in 2016 but is being shared again to commemorate the 100th anniversary of the dedication of the Laie Hawaii Temple on November 27 through 30, 1919.

-The Laie Hawaii Temple, sometimes called the “Taj Mahal of the Pacific,” has the distinction of being the first LDS temple to be built outside of Church headquarters.
+The Laie Hawaii Temple, sometimes called the “Taj Mahal of the Pacific,” has the distinction of being the first temple of The Church of Jesus Christ of Latter-day Saints to be built outside the continental United States.